 The energy markets in the countries in which we operate are undergoing a process of gradual liberalization, which is being implemented through different approaches and on different timetables from country to country.
 As a result of this liberalization, new competitors may enter many of our markets in the future.
 In relation to electricity, we compete in the retail electricity market and the wholesale electricity market.
 All suppliers have the right to offer their electricity and all customers have the right to choose their electricity supplier at their own discretion and we cannot give any assurance that our customers will not change their suppliers.
-Since January 1, 2006, the Czech electricity market has been fully liberalized and all end-consumers are considered to be eligible customers who may freely choose their supplier of electricity from other suppliers, our revenues and our market share will decrease.
+Since January 1, 2006, the Czech electricity market has been fully liberalized and all end-consumers are considered to be eligible customers who may freely choose their supplier of electricity based on current market conditions.
+If our existing customers or potential new customers purchase electricity from other suppliers, our revenues and our market share will decrease.
 Our ability to develop our business and improve our financial results may be constrained by new competition and we may be unable to offset the financial effects of decreases in production and sales of electricity through efficiency improvements, or expansion into new business areas or markets.
 As a result, any increase in competition in the markets in which we operate could have a material adverse effect on our business, results of operations and financial condition.